 Difficulty Holding a Charge

-If the battery takes too long to charge or shows a full charge but still has low voltage, it may need replacing.
+If the battery fails to charge or shows a full charge but still has low voltage, it may need replacing your RV battery.

 Low Voltage

 Check the voltage with a meter.
-Lead-acid batteries should read 12.6V–12.8V when fully charged.
-LiFePO4 should read around 13.2V.
+Lead-acid batteries should read 13.6V–14.4V when fully charged.
+LiFePO4 should read around 13.33V.
 Anything lower indicates a battery issue.
 Refer to this LiFePO4 voltage chart.

 Excessive Corrosion

-If corrosion around terminals persists after cleaning, the battery may fail, leading to poor connections and performance.
+If corrosion around terminals persists after cleaning, it may lead to poor connections and performance and ultimately, battery failure.

 FAQs About RV Battery Maintenance